Skip to content

 • Stablecoin (HBD) as the Base Asset in All Pairs

-Liquidity pools on VSC pair every asset against HBD, an algorithmic stablecoin with a decade-long track record of uptime and stability.
+Liquidity pools on Magi pair every asset against HBD, an algorithmic stablecoin with a decade-long track record of uptime and stability.
 This standardizes routing paths and simplifies liquidity provisioning across assets and chains while preventing volatility shocks and requiring exposure to a secondary volatile asset.